uchicagotechteam/cdph-react-native/README.md

 `react-native upgrade` and opt to keep your current .gitignore but replace the xproj

-## CUSTOMIZE
+## Customize

 Edit the app from the src folder, adding any necessary components and pages.
 Disease information powering the app is pulled from `src/assets/data.json`.
 Please maintain the structure of the json file when adding new diseases or removing previous ones.

 ---

-## CONTRIBUTORS
+## Contributors

 This project was created through Institute of Politics <a href="https://www.uchicagotechteam.com/">Tech Team</a> at The University of Chicago for the Chicago Department of Public Health.
 Project management and technical development was led by Jiaqi Gao.
-User interface design was led by Yena Kim.
+User interface design was managed by Yena Kim.